Christmas Holiday: Shooting

 Filming started November 15, 1943 and finished on February 12, 1944.

-Siodmark said Durbin "is a real actress.
+Siodmark said that Durbin "is a real actress.
 For five days she had to cry and for five days she cried and cried.
 But each day at 4 pm sharp and would cry no more.
 It was amazing.
 That is a real actress for you."

-Siodmak later said Durbin "was difficult: she wanted to play a new part but flinched from looking like a tramp: she always wanted to look like nice wholesome Deanna Durbin pretending to be a tramp.
+Siodmak later said that Durbin "was difficult: she wanted to play a new part but flinched from looking like a tramp: she always wanted to look like nice wholesome Deanna Durbin pretending to be a tramp.
 Still, the result was quite effective."

-Durbin said during filming "I'll be satisfied if they come out saying I gave a good performance."
+Durbin said during filming: "I'll be satisfied if they come out saying I gave a good performance."

 In February 1944, Universal signed Durbin to a new exclusive six-year contract.

 Soundtrack

 Durbin performs two musical numbers in Christmas Holiday: "Spring Will Be a Little Late This Year" written for the film by Frank Loesser, and also the Irving Berlin ballad "Always".
 The film also features excerpts from Tristan und Isolde ("Liebestod") by Richard Wagner, "Silent Night, Holy Night" by Franz Xaver Gruber, and Latin chant for the Midnight Mass scene (which was footage of an actual Tridentine Mass at the Cathedral of Saint Vibiana).